Paulwhy2/Paulwhy2.github.io/README.md

 # Welcome to the East Bay Open Water Swim group!

+# Important Announcement!!
+We are changing our email listserve back to Google Groups instead of Gaggle Groups on August 30th 2025.
+In order to continue to recieve our emails or to post to this group, you must join our Google group.
+Use this link to Join ->  [https://groups.google.com/g/east-bay-open-water-swim](https://groups.google.com/g/east-bay-open-water-swim)

+You do not have to join the Google group by August 30th, but if you join later you will miss out on our swims and announcemnts until you do!

+Why are we doing this?
+EBOWS used Google groups to send emails to our members until a couple of years ago.
+At that time we had almost 1000 members, and many of our members were blocked from sending messages for no apparant reason.
+We could get no help from Google to solve the issue, so we switched to a free gaggle mail list service.
+Now gaggle wants to charge us over $400 per year to continue using their service as we have.
+Since we have no dues, no treasurer, and don't really want to start dealing with money, we have decided to switch back to Google groups.
+We think we will no longer have those issues with Google if we stay small and under their radar.
+Although we now have over 500 members on Gaggle, we know that only a small percentage of you use this list for it's primary purpose, to arrange swims.
+Therefore, if we grow to large again, we will politely ask those of you who do not participate, or have another reason for joining this listserve, to please unsubscribe.

 ## Who We Are:
 We are a loose-knit group of open water swimmers located on the east side of San Francisco Bay in California, USA.
 We usually swim at Keller Beach in Richmond, but also at the Berkeley Marina, Albany Bulb Beach, Alameda South Beach, Encinal Beach, Paradise County Park in Marin and other locations.
 We use a Gaggle listserv that helps us to find swim buddies and circulate other open water swimming information.
 If you would like to join us, please sign up here:
 [https://gaggle.email/join/east-bay-open-water-swim@gaggle.email](https://gaggle.email/join/east-bay-open-water-swim@gaggle.email)